-This week we’ve seen three winter storm systems – known as Alberta Clippers – bring snow showers, gusty winds and cold temperatures to east-central Ohio.
+A common winter weather system we see in Ohio are storm systems known as Alberta Clippers.
+These can bring snow showers, gusty winds and cold temperatures to east-central Ohio.

 Alberta Clippers, or simply, ‘clippers’ , are fast-moving areas of low pressure that quickly develop and cross the Upper Midwest and Great Lakes areas.
 Clippers are usually weak as storm systems go but they can pack a punch accompanied by biting wind, drastic drops in temperature and a quick thump of one to three inches of snow.